Severe Wounds and Cuts

-While minor wounds and cuts can be treated at home with basic first aid, more serious wounds and cuts may require emergent care.
+While minor wounds and cuts can be treated at home with basic first aid, more serious wounds and cuts may require emergency care.
 Proper wound care is important to prevent complications and infections, and to promote healing of the skin.

 What is a Wound?